-- We had a good drone, but still hobbyist one which came with several restrictions.
-First and the biggest one was resolution - it's so small that you won't be able to crop the images in post-prod, so try to get the image precisely as you want it during production, that includes angle as well as scale
+- We had a good drone, but still, hobbyist one which came with several restrictions.
+First and the biggest one was the resolution - it's so small that you won't be able to crop the images in post-prod, so try to get the image precisely as you want it during production, that includes angle as well as scale

-- If possible, you should scout with drone as well - sometimes it's unclear what will look impressive from above and what the composition will look like
+- If possible, you should scout with a drone as well - sometimes it's unclear what will look impressive from above and what the composition will look like

 - Finally, take a standard camera as well - this way you can mix close-ups and detail shots with your aerial images

 - In general, I loved working with a drone - you can implement angles you wouldn't be able to get otherwise.
 And editors loved-loved-loved the photos even with technical limitations:)